What is a brain abscess?

 Head injury or skull fracture

 Traction.
-A medical device that uses pins or screws that are placed around the head to hold the head and neck areas still.
-It is used in patients with broken necks or for specific surgeries that require the head and neck to be immobilized.
+This is a medical device that uses pins or screws placed around the head to hold the head and neck areas still.
+It is used in a child who has a broken neck or for surgeries that need the head and neck to stay still.

-Shunt (devices used to drain excess amounts of cerebral spinal fluid) infections
+Shunt infections.
+Shunts are devices used to drain extra cerebral spinal fluid.

 Weakened immune system.
-This is when the body's ability to fight infection is impaired.
-Health conditions such as HIV, and certain medications can weaken the immune system.
+This is when your child's body is less able to fight infection.
+Certain medicines and health conditions such as HIV can weaken the immune system.

 What are the symptoms of a brain abscess?

 The following are the most common symptoms of a brain abscess.
-However, each child may experience symptoms differently.
-Symptoms may include:
+But symptoms may be slightly different for each child.

-A full or bulging fontanelle (soft spot located on the top of the head)
+A full or bulging soft spot on the top of the head (fontanelle)

 Sleepiness or less alert than usual